Diversity and Sparsity: A New Perspective on Index Tracking: Conclusion

 \section{Conclusion}

 We presented an elegant model for the index tracking problem that jointly optimises both diversity and sparsity.
 It is very easy to solve as a standard QP problem, yet achieves excellent performance for both tracking accuracy and the number of stocks traded.
 It can be seen as a general solution that brings $\ell_1$ norm back into the game for regression problems with non-negativity and sum-to-one constraints when a sparse solution is desired.
-Importantly, it is much easier to solve compared with the $\ell_0$ or fractional norm based approaches.
-It is also the first to bring a key long-missing property -- diversity -- to index tracking.
-This method will allow financial institutions to provide lower-cost higher-performing index tracking funds.
 In future work, we will investigate if it is possible to integrate the ``offline" clustering step into the optimisation problem by exploring options for constructing $A$ or $Z$ matrix end-to-end.

+\textbf{Acknowledgement:} This work has been supported by the Financial Innovation Center of the Southwestern University of Finance and Economics and the Key Laboratory of Financial Intelligence and Financial Engineering of Sichuan Province.\\

+\textbf{Disclaimer:} All authors are faculty.
+Neither graduate students nor small animals were hurt while producing this paper.